gemseo/gemseo/doc_src/disciplines/discipline_from_scratch.rst

 Setting the grammars from a dictionary data example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An intermediate approach is to apply the :meth:`.JSONGrammar.update_from_data` method with a ``dict`` data example:
+An intermediate approach is to apply the :meth:`.BaseGrammar.update_from_data` method with a ``dict`` data example:

 .. code::